-When AMEX revamped the Gold Card, the annual fee went up to $250.
-To remove some of the pain of the higher fee, AMEX added a $10 monthly dining credit to the card.
-This trick worked well for them when they increased the fee for the Platinum card to $550 while adding statement credits for UBER and then for Saks.
+AMEX revamped the Gold Card in 2018, increasing the annual fee to $250.
+To remove some of the pain, AMEX added a $10 monthly dining credit to the card.
+This is a common trick from AMEX.
+When the fee for the Platinum card went to $695, they added multiple statement credits with limited use.

-To be technical for a second, do you really “dine at” Grubhub or Seamless?
+To be technical, do you really “dine at” Grubhub or Seamless?
 Back to the limited use of the credit.

-We don’t use food delivery services often and don’t eat at any of the selected restaurants, not to mention having to go there once a month to use the credit.
-We already will need to order from UBER Eats to use the $10 UBER Cash credit the Gold Card provides.
+We don’t use food delivery services often and don’t eat at any of the selected restaurants, not to mention going once monthly to use the credit.
+We will already need to order from UBER Eats to use the $10 UBER Cash credit the Gold Card provides.